rachel-brain/handy-workday-scheduler/README.md

  * the tasks were retrieved from local storage on page load
  * the time on the Scheduler was compared to the current time & color coded correctly (grey/red/green)

- Unfortunately, at the time of publishing, the Scheduler was not working correctly for all criteria & further debugging is required.
+ Unfortunately, at the time of publishing, the Scheduler was not working correctly for retrieval of inputs from local storage on page load.
+Therefore, further debugging is required.
+Also, DRY principles were not used in the writing of this code.
+If I had more time, I would have replaced some of the vanilla Javascript with jQuery & simplified the code to loop through some of the multiple inpouts & take out the repeated code.

 ## URLs